 Hourly by activity assigns rates based on the type of work performed, regardless of who completes it, with strategic services like concept design commanding premium rates compared to technical documentation or administrative tasks.

-Modern architecture firms rely on integrated software solutions that automatically sort and organize time entries for straightforward invoicing while providing valuable insights into project efficiency.
+Modern architecture firms rely on integrated software solutions that automatically sort and organise time entries for straightforward invoicing while providing valuable insights into project efficiency.

 Percentage of Construction Invoicing